This guide is a complete, regularly updated, and highly detailed guide to leveraging conversational commerce through Facebook advertising in 2019.

 When you use this feature, in order to be targeted, a person must fall into both of the targeting details you entered.

 In this case, a person has to be into shopping and fashion, as well as luxury, to be targeted.
 They won’t be targeted if they only fall into only one of these categories.

 This would be a great way to target shoppers who are into high-end fashion.

 With the audience insights you’ve already drawn, you can get a really detailed audience through layering inclusions and exclusions.

 Keep this method in mind as we move forward with the targeting.

 Targeting cold audiences makes for a difficult sale.

-However, if you’ve properly implemented your Facebook Pixel you’ll have a ton of data that’s just waiting to be leveraged.
+However, if you’ve set up your Facebook Pixel tracking correctly, you’ll have a ton of data that’s just waiting to be leveraged.